python/cpython/Doc/library/typing.rst

 .. versionchanged:: 3.12
    Syntactic support for generics and type aliases is new in version 3.12.
-   Previously, generic classes had to inherit from :class:`Generic` or contain a type variable in one of their bases.
+   Previously, generic classes had to explicitly inherit from :class:`Generic` or contain a type variable in one of their bases.

 User-defined generics for parameter expressions are also supported via parameter